Open-Scholarship-Strategy/site/index.md

 In order to overcome the challenges and achieve our priorities, we need to build on our strengths.
 We have identified three main temporal components (short-, mid-, and long-term) of our overall strategy to be used as direct suggestions for action on the individual, group, institutional or national (or higher) level.
 We notice that this hierarchy does not fully represent the connectivity of different levels of the academic system (e.g., at the discipline level).
 There is clearly a need for different fields to discuss what is culturally appropriate for themselves; however, this strategy can provide a foundation for guiding those discussions.

 With this, one of the principle goals for this strategy is to create communities that reciprocally support each other through learning and training.
-These communities will have the best insight into real life barriers, and how to overcome them, and be able to identify new realities at the different hierarchical levels, which can then be incorporated into decision making processes.
+These communities will have the best insight into real life barriers and how to overcome them, and will be able to identify new realities at the different hierarchical levels, which can then be incorporated into decision making processes.

 We note that, due to the diversity of actors and stakeholders and their views and practices, this strategy is not a consensus document.
 How the different aspects are prioritised is a matter of debate based on varying perspectives.
 Its effectiveness will be realised when individuals and communities can implement different parts of it as cultural norms develop and shift towards a more open state.
-Indeed, many view the progress of Open Scholarship in the last 2-3 decades as painfully insubstantive, a factor which might reflect its general lack of strategic thinking and implementation.
+Indeed, many view the progress of Open Scholarship in the last 2-3 decades as painfully insubstantive, a factor that might reflect a general lack of strategic thinking and implementation.

-We also note that this strategy can only be based on information which we as a collective have, and it remains highly likely that there are many initiatives, policies and programs that we have inadvertently missed.
+We also note that this strategy can only be based on information which we as a collective have, and it remains highly likely that there are many initiatives, policies, and programs that we have inadvertently missed.
 As such, it is probable that there are strategies that we have missed or not even considered.
 Nonetheless, we have attempted to justify our strategy where possible using evidence and reasoning, the discussion of which can be found below the strategy in Section 5.

 ## 2.1 Short-term strategy (>2 years) <a name="Short"></a>